How can I automate patching and deployment of desktop images?

 -

-Statuses: From the drop-down list, select the Error status that this condition should match.
+Success Statuses: From the drop-down list, select the Completed.

 Note: Other fields that are not listed can remain as set by default.